gbif/gbif-web/packages/graphql-api/README.md

 ```

 # Translation of Resources (Contentful Data)
-To translate content from Contentful, you must provide an HTTP header called "language" with a value corresponding to the desired language.
+To translate content from Contentful, you must provide an HTTP header called "locale" with a value corresponding to the desired language.
 ## The available languages are as follows:
 1. U.K. English (en-GB) - Default, No Fallback
 2. Russian (ru) - Fallback: en-GB